Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-2-4.md

 **Application Framework**

-- [Deprecated] 2 API set that are not supported since 2.4 have been deprecated:
+- [Deprecated] two API set that are not supported since 2.4 have been deprecated:
   - app_get_external_shared_data_path()
   - app_get_external_data_path()
 - [Deprecated] Non-supported operations of application control have been deprecated: